ogticrd/kubectl-envsecret/README.md

 `kubectl-envsecret` is a Kubernetes plugin designed to simplify the creation of Kubernetes secrets from `.env` files, including support for multiline environment variables.
-This tool streamlines the management of secrets, making it easier to handle configurations that include complex, multiline values.
+This tool streamlines the management of secrets, making it easier to handle configurations that include complex multiline values.

 ## Features